sjsakib/sjsakib.github.io/_posts/2017-10-12-scraping-lightoj-part-ii.markdown

 └── Weighted Bipartite Matching, Hungarian Algorithm
     └── LightOJ 1198 - Karate Competition.cpp
 ```
+(This kind of cool tree can be generated using [tree.](https://linux.die.net/man/1/tree))

 The full code along with my LightOJ solutions are available [here.](https://github.com/sjsakib/lightoj-solutions) If you want to use it
 1. Install `scrapy` and `bs4`
 2. Delete the `codes` folder
 3. Delete everything from the `done.json` file
 4. Add your userid and password in the `settings.py` file
 5. Run the spider

+Only tested on linux, but is supposed to work on windows as well.

 Thanks for reading.
 Any kind of correction, suggestion, advice will be appreciated.